Life’s funny, isn’t it?

 Dr. Aimee Thomas, Dr. Bob Thomas and Gates Cambridge Scholar, Michael Pashkevich '17, helped discover a new tree species in Belize.

-Students from the Departments of Biological Sciences, Physics and Mathematics presented at the 29th Undergraduate Research Symposium on April 5, 2019.
+Students from the Departments of Biological Sciences and Physics will present at the 30th Undergraduate Research Symposium on April 17, 2020.

 As a Loyola student, you have the opportunity to work alongside our talented professors to partner in collaborative research.
 Learn more about some recent research and projects currently underway.